The Gleaners and I: Technique

 Gleaners was Varda's first film to use a digital camera (specifically a Sony TRV900 Mini DV Camcorder.)
-The film is notable for its use of a hand-held camera and for its unusual camera angles and techniques.
 Varda referred to her filmmaking process as "cinécriture" ("cinema-writing"), saying that the process of encountering subjects, choosing shots and music, editing, and writing narration is "all chance working with me, all this is the film writing that I often talk about."
 As such, she said the objects she found, such as the heart-shaped potato, were "[strokes] of luck", as were some of the shots.
 For example, in one scene, Varda forgot to turn off her camera, and as the camera hung at her side, it filmed the shifting ground and the dangling lens cap—footage that Varda chose to present in the finished film (with a jazz music background, as "The Dance of the Lens Cap").

 In addition to footage relating to "gleaning", Gleaners also includes more self-referential footage, such as a scene in which Varda films herself combing her newly discovered gray hair, or the several closeups of her aging hands.
 In one scene, she "catches" numerous trucks on the freeway, first encircling each truck by putting her hand in front of the camera lens and then closing her hand as she drives past, "just to play."

 Production

-The film was filmed between September 1999 and April 2000 in Beauce, Jura, Provence, the Pyrenees, and the suburbs of Paris.
+The film was shot between September 1999 and April 2000 in Beauce, Jura, Provence, the Pyrenees, and the suburbs of Paris.
 In the press kit, Varda wrote that she and her team would travel and shoot for roughly two weeks at a time and immediately proceed to edit while scouting for additional locations.
 She also traveled alone to get many of her "gleaned" shots and would go to markets between 2 and 4 p.m.

 Varda produced the film under Cine-Tamaris, a company she founded in 1954 and that had produced most of her previous films.
 It was distributed by Zeitgeist Films in New York, a company that has distributed films from such directors as Christopher Nolan and the Brothers Quay.